jidafan/SQL-Vehicle-Accidents/README.md

 ## Data Review

 The data comes from police reports of traffic accidents in the UK.
 The data contains information on the date of the crash, the road, weather conditions, and other essential information related to the crash.
+32 non-null variables describe the traffic accidents in the dataset.

 | Variable      | Description           |
 | ------------- |:---------------------|